goldcupco/tunestech/README.md

   -  Responsiveness works as follows :
     786 pixels and lower are treated as mobile devices with higher treated as web enabled

+  This code is deployed to Vercel at https://tunestech.vercel.app/